forensic-architecture/timemap/README.md

 ## Overview

-TimeMap is a standalone frontend application that allows to explore and monitor events in time and space.
-TimeMap uses [mapbox](https://www.mapbox.com/) satellite imagery as a backdrop by default, and uses Leaflet and d3 to visually map information.
+timemap is a standalone frontend application that allows to explore and monitor events in time and space. timemap uses [mapbox](https://www.mapbox.com/) satellite imagery as a backdrop by default, and uses Leaflet and d3 to visually map information.

 The application is backend agnostic.
-It does, however, have some requirements regarding the format of data to be ingested.
-TimeMap works well in tandem with [datasheet-server](https://github.com/breezykermo/datasheet-server), particularly for journalist, activists and general users who are used to working using spreadsheets and just want a shell to visualize events.
+It does, however, have some requirements regarding the format of incoming data. timemap is designed to work well in tandem with [datasheet-server](https://github.com/breezykermo/datasheet-server).
+This makes it particularly useful for journalist, activists, and other general users who are used to working with spreadsheets, as the timemap/datasheet-server combination effectively allows users to create an interactive platform for geospatial events using only a spreadsheet as a backend.

-TimeMap has the following high-level features capabilites:
+timemap has the following high-level features capabilites:

-* Visualize incidents of particular events on a map.
+* Visualize events (incidents distinct in time and/or space) on a map.
-* Visualize and filter these incidents over time, on an adjustable timeline that allows to zoom in and out.
+* Filter events with respect  on an adjustable timeline, zooming in and out.
-* Visualize types of incidents by tag and by category, which can be displayed using different styles.
+* Filter events by either tag or category, mechanisms to associate related events and display them with different styles.

-A fully-functioning live version can be found as a result of the Forensic Architecture investigation of the [Ayotzinapa case](https://www.plataforma-ayotzinapa.org).
+timemap is the result of generalising the platform that Forensic Architecture developed for the [Ayotzinapa case](https://www.plataforma-ayotzinapa.org), an investigation of an attack on school students coordinated by criminal organisations in collusion with local police.

 ## Get up and running

 ### Requirements

-To run a TimeMap instance, you'll need:
+To run a timemap instance, you'll need:

-* Git, node and npm / yarn installed.
+* Git, node, and npm/yarn.
-* A (free) account at Mapbox, so that you can get a token, in order for the satellite imagery in the map backdrop to be properly rendered.
+* A backend that serves data.
+We recommend using [datasheet-server](https://github.com/breezykermo/datasheet-server), which allows you to turn a Google Spreadsheet into an appropriate server.
+To set this up, follow [the detailed tutorial](https://github.com/forensic-architecture/timemap/wiki/Setting-up-a-local-instance-of-Timemap) on the wiki.
-* A way to serve data.
-We recommend using [datasheet-server](https://github.com/breezykermo/datasheet-server), which allows to using Google Spreadsheets as the data source.
-See [the wiki](https://github.com/forensic-architecture/timemap/wiki/Setting-up-a-local-instance-of-Timemap) for a detailed tutorial.
+* A (free) account at Mapbox, so that you can get a token. timemap uses Mapbox to power the satellite imagery in the map's backdrop.
+If you don't want to use Mapbox, timemap will default to using [OpenStreetMap](https://www.openstreetmap.org).

 ### Getting started

-Note that these commands assume a Bash shell in Mac/Linux:
+Open a bash/zsh shell:

 1. Pull this repository.